minimalparts/nonce2vec/XP.md

-First replicate subsampling when training with nonce2vec On important point: in the original nonce2vec code, sum is operated on a different context than train due to the random subsampling beeing operated twice with a different RandomState
+First replicate subsampling when training with nonce2vec On important point: in the original nonce2vec code, sum is operated on a different context than train due to the random subsampling beeing operated twice with a different RandomState Also, sum is done on a set of context words when training is done on a list (not removing duplicates)

 Bugfixes:
 1. With the alpha learning rate